InfuseAI/primehub-site/website/versioned_docs/version-3.4/environment-variables.md

 ### User & Group

-The following environment variables are available in the PrimeHub runtime.
+The following preset environment variables are available in the PrimeHub runtime.

 Name | Description
 ----|------------------------------------